faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

      ![](../media/app-settings.png)

-1. Navigate to the folder for your preferred language and install the necessary packages.
+1. Navigate to the folder for your preferred language and install the necessary packages from the terminal.

      **C#**: